merlinthemagic/MTS/README.md

 //Pass that shell to the following function with root credentials.
 \MTS\Factories::getActions()->getRemoteUsers()->changeShellUser($shell, 'root', 'rootPassword');

+$return1  = $shell->exeCmd('whoami');
+echo $return1; //root
 </pre>

 Is it safe to allow sudo to python or pass root credentials in code?
 The answer is of course not, but if you need root access it has inherent risk.
-The best solution is always to restructure your code so root is not needed, but now you have the choice.
+The best solution is always to restructure your code so root is not needed, but now it is your choice.

 <h3>Remote Shells:</h3>